Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Next Steps

 It would be really nice if Garmin would take a look at some windsurfing tracks that contain an abundance of repeated values.
-Timing issues can clearly affect [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + longitude + speed) are similarly impacted.
+The documentation describes how timing issues can affect [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + longitude + speed) are similarly impacted.
 It is worth noting that when we see repeated latitude + longitude values in FIT files the speed is often repeated, but not always.

 The fact that speed is not always repeated when latitude and longitude are repeated might also suggest that this is some kind of timing issue.
 There are several combinations of [NMEA](https://logiqx.github.io/gps-wizard/nmea/) sentences that the Garmin watches might be consuming and some of them have latitude + longitude in a different sentence to speed (e.g. GGA + VTG).
 Whatever NMEA sentences Garmin are consuming, they need to include HDOP for their fix quality.

-The difficult thing will be writing a description that cuts through first line support and gets to a team who will have enough knowledge to investigate the issue.
-This will mean it needs to be written clearly and succinctly, with one or two careful chosen FIT files to demonstrate the issue in the clearest terms possible.
+The difficult thing will be writing a description that cuts through first line support and gets to a team who will have enough technical knowledge to investigate the issue.
+This will mean it needs to be written clearly and succinctly, with one or two careful chosen FIT files to demonstrate the issue in the simplest terms possible.
 The example FIT files should at the very least contain all currently known manifestations of the problem.

-Lastly, whilst I remain unconvinced the issue relates to the wearing of the device and / or signal degradation, I do not reject the possibility.
+Lastly, whilst I remain unconvinced that repeated values are a consequence of signal degradation, I do not reject the possibility.
 It just needs to be demonstrated that a single watch is more prone to repeated values when it is next to a rolled up the sleeve, ideally with a dozen or so trials.
-There could be one or more issues at play, but right now a FIT timing issue seems likely, especially in light of the Garmin documentation for [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html).
+There could be one or more issues at play, but right now a FIT timing issue is my hypothesis, especially in light of the Garmin documentation for [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html).

 Time will tell... more testing required.